 Robotics & Automation Specialist

-The Robotics & Automation Specialist, working with the Design Team, is primarily responsible for electrical design and PLC/HMI programing of custom automated machinery and robotic cells.
-This role also involves field service work such as commissioning of automated cells and troubleshooting of industrial control systems.
-The goal is to provide competent and effective automation and controls support to our client base.
-Kilmarnock’s automation Team works in virtually every industry in Ontario.
+The Automation & Robotics Specialist, working with the Design Team, is primarily responsible for electrical design/drawings and PLC/HMI/Robot programing of custom automated machinery and robotic cells.
+The role primarily involves working in the office & shop with the designers, electrician, and shop personnel to program machines to client specifications.
+This role also involves occasional field service work such as commissioning of automated cells and troubleshooting of industrial control systems.
+Kilmarnock’s automation Team works in virtually every industrial sector in Ontario.
 This is an opportunity to use your creativity to solve our Client’s complex and diverse problems.

 TRUST means we will trust each other to be accountable for our actions.
 We accept the consequences of our actions and inactions.
 We realize we are not perfect.
 When we err, we will admit our error and learn from it.